obvonage/deved-platform/content/blog/en/community-member-spotlight-kiran-krishnan.md

 ## Which Tech Stack Did You Use?

 I've integrated Vonage APIs into both JavaScript and Golang code.
-I mostly use the following tech stack for my projects: Next.js, Golang, Tailwind CSS, Postgres, React, TypeScript, and Prisma.
+I mostly use the following tech stack for my projects: Next.js, Golang, Tailwind CSS, PostgreSQL, React, TypeScript, and Prisma.
 I'm also learning and using other technologies like GraphQL, Remix.run, and more.

 ## How Did You End up Integrating Vonage Into Supabase?